harshavardhini33/timetable/README.md

 Add header row using th tag

 STEP 3
-Add your timetable.
+Add your timetable

 STEP 4
-Execute the program.
+Execute the program

 CODE\
 >>>>>>> fb7c236c719a598f343a041c2b65f7163247a63d